 While thousands of people are directly impacted by United Way services, that’s only part of the story.
 A donation to United Way builds a stronger, healthier, and connected community for everyone!
 Everyone benefits when children are successful in school, families are stable, and people in critical need or crisis get help.
 Successful students and stable families are vital to our area’s economic vitality, and drive positive change in social conditions that increase our overall quality of life.
 By reaching out a hand to one, we affect conditions for all of us.

 - Where does my money go?

-100% of employee and individual giving goes right back into our community.
+100% of employee and individual giving goes right back into services for our community.
 Those dollars help fund more than 84 local programs that help strengthen families, support seniors, create successful students and help families become self-sufficient.
 All dollars raised locally are distributed locally to help strengthen our community.

 Administrative and fundraising costs are covered by a mixture of our annual endowment, corporate gifts and donors who have specific interest in funding United Way’s capacity and infrastructure through our Bold Play Execution Fund.
 These efforts permit 100% of your donations to go where it’s needed most in the community.

 - Does United Way fund services in Northwest Georgia?